-This dish can be served as a light vegetarian main dish or as a side dish with roasted chicken.
+Serve this recipe as a light vegetarian main dish or as a side with roasted chicken.

 - 1 bay leaf

-In same Skillet, cook onion and gingerroot over medium heat 2-3 minutes or until onion is tender.
-Add rice, stirring to coat.
-Add water, apricots and cranberries; stir and cover.
-Reduce heat to low; simmer 18-20 minutes or until liquid is absorbed and rice is tender.
-Remove from heat and let stand 5 minutes.
+In the same pan, cook the onion and ginger over medium heat for 2–3 minutes, or until the onion is tender.
+Add the rice, stirring to coat.
+Add the water, apricots, and cranberries; stir and cover.

-Carefully remove lid; fluff rice with fork and discard bay leaf.
-Sprinkle cilantro and cashews over rice.
+Fluff the rice with fork and discard the bay leaf.
+Sprinkle the cilantro and cashews over the rice to serve.

 Nutrients per serving:

-The toasted, spiced cashews in this recipe add an incredible layer of flavor and texture to the finished dish.
-In fact, the cashews are so good, you might try making a large batch and serving as a savory party snack.
+The toasted, spiced cashews in this recipe add an incredible layer of flavor and texture.
+In fact, the cashews are so good, you might want to make a large batch to serve as a savory party snack.

-Basmati rice, literally translated, means "queen of fragrance" and is from the Himalayan region.
-It has a perfumy, nutlike flavor and aroma attributed to the aging of this grain to decrease its moisture content.
+Basmati rice, literally translated, means “queen of fragrance," and is from the Himalayan region.
+It has a nutty, perfumy flavor and aroma attributed to the aging of this grain to decrease its moisture content.